SENG330/course/lectures/3-agile.md

 ---

-# Class Activity – Scenarios
+# Class Activity â€“ Scenarios
 Turn to your neighbor and discuss which process to use and why for each project.

 ## Project 1: